Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Experiments

 \cref{fig:scaling_results} (left) presents the results for DOMiNO with the repulsive reward in the walker.stand domain.
 We can observe that regardless of the set size, DOMiNO achieves roughly the same extrinsic reward across different optimality ratios (points with the same color obtain the same y-value).
 This implies that the constraint mechanism is working as expected across different set sizes and optimality ratios.
 In addition, we can inspect how the QD trade-off is affected when changing the optimality ratio $\alpha$ for sets of the same size (indicated in the figures with light lines).
 This observation can be explained by the fact that for lower values of $\alpha,$ the volume of the constrained set is larger, and therefore, it is possible to find more diversity within it.
 This behavior is consistent across different set sizes, though it is naturally more difficult to find a set of diverse policies as the set size gets larger (remember that we measure the distance to the closest policy in the set).

-We present the same investigation for the VDW reward in \cref{fig:scaling_results} (center).
+We present the same investigation for the \textbf{VDW} reward in \cref{fig:scaling_results} (center).
 Similar to the repulsive reward, we can observe that the constraint is satisfied, and that reducing the optimality ratio allows for more diversity. \cref{fig:scaling_results} (right) shows how different values of $\ell_0$ affect the QD trade-off for a set of size $10.$ We can observe that the different combinations of $\ell_0$ and $\alpha$ are organized as a grid in the QD scatter, suggesting that we can control both the level of optimality and the degree of diversity by setting these two interpretable hyperparameters.
+Lastly, \cref{fig:dwv} in the end of \cref{sec:more_res} presents results for an additional experiment where we use only the VDW reward without the constraints.

 \cref{fig:10_latent_qd_summary} compares the QD balance yielded by DOMiNO to the alternative strategies described in \cref{subsec:quality}.
-Specifically, we look at DOMiNO's Lagrangian method, the linear multi-objective combination of the objectives (\cref{eq:multi-objective}), and the two hybrid strategies, SMERL (\cref{eq:smerl}) and Reverse SMERL (\cref{eq:reverse_smerl}) for a set of ten policies in walker.stand.
+Specifically, we look at DOMiNO's Lagrangian method, the linear combination of the objectives (\cref{eq:multi-objective}), and the two hybrid strategies, SMERL and Reverse SMERL for a set of ten policies in walker.stand.
 Note that in all cases we are using DOMiNO's repulsive diversity objective, and the comparison is strictly about strategies for combining the quality and diversity objectives.
-The plot for each strategy shows how the solution to the QD tradeoff varies according to the relevant hyperparameters for that strategy, namely, the optimality ratio $\alpha$ for DOMiNO, the fixed constant $c_e$ for the multi-objective strategy (we implicitly set $c_d = 1 - c_e$), and both $\alpha$ and constant $c_d$ for the hybrid approaches (in the hybrid plots, $c_d$ value is labeled directly next to the marker, while $\alpha$ is indicated by color).
+The plot for each strategy shows how the solution to the QD tradeoff varies according to the relevant hyperparameters for that strategy, namely, the optimality ratio $\alpha$ for DOMiNO, the fixed constant $c_e$ for the linear combination strategy (we implicitly set $c_d = 1 - c_e$), and both $\alpha$ and constant $c_d$ for the hybrid approaches (in the hybrid plots, $c_d$ value is labeled as a marker, while $\alpha$ is indicated by color).

-For the multi-objective approach, shown on the right, the $c_e$ parameter proves ill-behaved and choppy, quickly jumping from the extreme of all diversity no quality to the opposite, without a smooth interim.
+For the linear combination, shown on the right, the $c_e$ parameter proves ill-behaved and choppy, quickly jumping from the extreme of all diversity no quality to the opposite, without a smooth interim.